 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living often correlates with superior rehabilitation services.
+This indicates the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with activities of daily living often correlates with higher quality rehabilitation services.